Contributing to the documentation¶

 Documentation changes that are valid for multiple versions of Plone can be done by making multiple pull requests, or by cherry-picking which may be easier to do when branches are widely different.
-When all this seems alien and strange, just note in your pull request that you think this is valid for other versions of Plone as well, and the documentation team will take care of doing the technical stuff.

 This is the recommended way for smaller changes, and for people who are not familiar with Git.

 - Go to Plone Documentation on GitHub.